Episode 9

 Welcome to the girls group chat where no topics are off limits and it's like hanging out with your friends.

-Don't forget to subscribe and, as always, stay a little bit bothered... in the best way!
+Don't forget to subscribe & leave us a review!
+And, as always, stay a little bit bothered... in the best way!

 Takeaways: